 The total transition time was 3:30, in which I have to include the fact that I forgot to put on my bib and had to stop before reaching the assembly line.
 Luckily I realized, otherwise I would be disqualified...

 My swimming pace has never been outstanding, so when it comes to catching groups on the bike it's always more complicated.
 I envy those of us who get down to 10 minutes in the swim and find ourselves in a competitive group as soon as we get out.
 Those of us who take more time splashing around in the water have to look for the chestnuts.

 I jumped on the bike and made a good start.
 I started fast, but not in a crazy way.
 The first objective was to find a group or triathlete with whom to collaborate.
 That first minute I did it at about 38km/h.
 Soon I was overtaken by another competitor, so I got on the wheel.
 I held behind for a few seconds and gave the relay, suggesting that if we understood each other well our collaboration would bear fruit.

-In fact, after a not very long relay he overtook me again, so the collaboration "is closed".
-We started to advance at a higher pace (42-45km/h) by dividing up the work and overtaking small groups of 2 or 3 runners who are not about to get hooked.
-In fact the difference in speed is remarkable.
+Indeed, after a not very long relay he overtakes me again, so the collaboration "is closed".
+We start to move forward at a higher pace (42-45km/h) sharing the work and overtaking small groups of 2 or 3 runners who are not in the mood to hook up.
+In fact the difference in speed is noticeable.

-We chase a bigger group and we both get on the wheel.
-We slow down slightly and we go back to the initial 38km/h.
-After two minutes my "partner" jumps out of the group and I do it too.
-The group didn't help us to set the pace, but at least it helped us to get our breath back and be able to shoot hard again.
+We chase a larger group and we are both on the wheel.
+We slow down slightly and we return to the initial 38km / h initial.
+After two minutes my "partner" jumps out of the group and I do too.
+The group has not served to set the pace, but at least it has served to catch our breath and poder back to pull hard.